Three bloggers are currently sharing this site. Two of them live in Bangkok, most of the time; the other inhabits a generated reality known as Aeolia.

 Leary.
 Who’s Leary?
 He was already something of a mystery when he first appeared to me many years ago.
 I was writing Bangkok Knights (link), my first book, and a minor character called Leary quickly took on real flesh, even though he was no one I’d ever known; he was in part a composite of people from my underground mining days and an oil platform worker I’d once met on a fishing boat.
 Leary’s main Bangkok hangout was Boon Doc’s bar.
 In Knights, Leary was in his early forties.
 He turned fifty several years later, in my novel Yawn (link).
 At this point in his life, he was partners with Big Toy and Dinky Toy in a Pattaya bar call Hot Licks, and he ran the Down Down Scuba Center, the diveshop next door.
 He was also writing a book called Half Full, the story of his first half century.

-If you read my books Genesis 2.0 or Syn (the first two novels in a series, complete, awaiting publication), you’ll meet the 108-year-old Leary, who, in the prequel Syn, is living in the ESSEA Mall, roughly where Bangkok and the Gulf of Thailand’s Eastern Seaboard used to be.
+If you read my books MOM or Genesis 2.0 (the first two novels in the MAGIC CIRCLES series, you’ll meet the 113-year-old Leary, who, in MOM, is living in the ESSEA Mall, roughly where Bangkok and the Gulf of Thailand’s Eastern Seaboard used to be.
 With help from mid-21st-century nano-medicine, he’s still firing on most cylinders.
 By the time of Genesis 2.0, his pronouncements on existence are rather more Olympian.
-He’s now an ascended ebee, or “scendent,” biologically dead yet still living in the year ad 2055 in a generated reality known as Aeolia.
+He’s now an ascended ebee, or “scendent,” biologically dead yet still living in the year ad 2057 in a generated reality known as Aeolia.
 He’s making notes towards a second book, this one called Full of It, and he has chosen this blogsite to channel his thoughts from the middle of the Third Millennium, a unique perspective looking back on the late 20th and early 21st centuries.

 Don’t ask me how all this happened; I haven’t the faintest idea.
 Leary’s Laws.